Mahmoud-Magdy-deeplearning/Recipes/README.md

 ![alt text](https://www.askgalore.com/wp-content/uploads/2021/11/mern_hero.png)

 ## Recipes website
-A website where you can add, update, delete and view recipes, you can access it from here [here](https://recipes-mahmoud.herokuapp.com/)
+A website where you can add, update, delete and view recipes, you can access it from [here](https://recipes-mahmoud.herokuapp.com/)

 ## Prerequisites
 - [MongoDB](https://www.mongodb.com/)